gcourtade/PySpotlight/README.md

 # PyQt Spotlight App

-A simple spotlight effect application that darkens the screen except for a circular area around the mouse pointer or a smartphone (via KDEConnect/GSConnect).
+A simple spotlight effect application that darkens the screen except for a circular area around the mouse pointer or a smartphone (via KDEConnect/GSConnect), inspired by https://github.com/jahnf/Projecteur.
 The spotlight follows the mouse movement and automatically hides after a period of inactivity.

 ## Installation